James Francis Edward Keith: Relationship with Frederick

 While at the University of Edinburgh, James Keith acquired a taste for literature and learning that secured him the esteem of the most distinguished savants of Europe.
 His experiences in the Jacobite uprisings, and his observations of the contentious competition between and among the clan chieftains, offered him the opportunity early to learn the pitfalls of command, the arts of negotiation, and the importance of listening and diplomacy.
 This skill was further sharped during the intrigues of the Russian court, where he served for 17 years.
 He displayed in numerous campaigns the calm, intelligent and watchful valour which was his chief characteristic.

 In his personal relationships, he demonstrated calmness and loyalty.
 In this he was the opposite of his father, who had been described as "very wild, inconstant and passionate."
 In Finland, he met Eva Merthen.
 Although they never married, they had several children.

 Keith became one of Frederick's chief allies and friends.
 Keith developed a game of chess for Frederick, life-sized, that the two would play; Frederick also travelled incognito with Keith throughout Germany and Hungary.

 At his final battle, he had remonstrated with the king about establishing the camp at Hochkirch, with the Austrians looming in the heights around them, pointing out that staying in the village was suicide.
 "If the Austrians leave us unmolested in this camp", Keith told the king, "they deserve to be hanged."
 Frederick reportedly replied, "it is to be hoped they are more afraid of us than of the gallows."
 Frederick was devastated by Keith's death at Hochkirch.

 Memorials

 Many memorials were erected to him by the king, Prince Henry, and others.

-He was immortalised in song as Feldmarschall von Keith in the ballad "Fridericus Rex" by Willibald Alexis, which was set to music by Carl Lowe in 1837 and became the basis in the 1860s for Ferdinand Radek's Fridericus Rex Grenadier March in which his surname is mispronounced as "Kite."
+He was immortalised in song as Feldmarschall von Keith in the ballad "Fridericus Rex" by Willibald Alexis, which was set to music by Carl Loewe in 1837 and became the basis in the 1860s for Ferdinand Radek's Fridericus Rex Grenadier March in which his surname is mispronounced as "Kite."

 He is memorialised on the Equestrian statue of Frederick the Great (1851).

 In 1889, the 22nd Infantry Regiment (1st Upper Silesian) was named after him.
 Hochkirch erected a stone tablet inscribed to Keith outside its church, to stand with others dedicated to the victims of Prussia's defeat by Austria on 14 October 1758.

 There is also a statue to Keith in Peterhead, Aberdeenshire, which was given to the town by William I, King of Prussia, in 1868.